System Architecture

 1. Dashboard (hosted at tameflare.com) - configure gateways, connectors, permissions, credentials, and policies.
 View traffic logs, approve requests, manage your team.

-3. Gateway (Go binary) - transparent HTTP/HTTPS proxy.
+3. Cloud gateway (proxy.tameflare.com) - transparent HTTP/HTTPS proxy.
 Intercepts outbound traffic, parses it via connectors, checks permissions, injects credentials, and logs everything.

-The gateway runs locally on your infrastructure.
-Only configuration and audit data are stored in the hosted dashboard.
-Your API keys are encrypted at rest (AES-256-GCM) and never leave the vault unencrypted.
+The cloud gateway runs at proxy.tameflare.com.
+Configuration and audit data are stored in the hosted dashboard.
+Your API keys are encrypted at rest (AES-256-GCM).

 Approval channels